ericsonga/APCSAReview/_sources/Unit10-Recursion/topic-10-1-recursion-challenge.rst

 - A recursive method is a method that calls itself.

-- Recursive methods contain at least one base case, which halts the recursion, and at least one recursive call.
+- Recursive methods that don't recurse infinitely must contain at least one base case when the method can return an answer immediately.

-- Each recursive call has its own set of local variables, including the formal parameters.
+- Each recursive call, like any method call, has its own set of local variables, including its parameters.

-- Parameter values capture the progress of a recursive process, much like loop control variable values capture the progress of a loop.
+- Parameter values capture the progress of a recursive process, much like loop variable values capture the progress of a loop.

-- Any recursive solution can be replicated through the use of an iterative approach.
+- Any iterative procedure can be implemented with recursion but may run into limitations on how deep the call stack can get.

+- Some recursive procedures can only be translated into iterative code by using extra data structures to keep track of information that is implicit in the structure of recursive calls in recursive code.

 - Writing recursive program code is outside the scope of the course and AP Exam.

-- Recursion can be used to traverse String, array, and ArrayList objects.
+- Recursion can be used to traverse ``String``\ s, arrays, and ``ArrayList``\ s.